Caleb2580/Poker-CFR/README.md

 ## That picture is the 50th epoch.
 I will discuss the first line.
 First of all, we can see that it's winning classification is 4(out of 5).
 So far, with a 4/5 hand, it is leaning towards raising 4BB, but is also considering raising 5BB.
 Not awful for only 50 epochs.
 However, on the second line, we can see that it is going to make a huge mistake.
 With a winning classification of 2, it wants to go all in when someone raises it 1BB.
 This is obviously a bad decision.
 If we look a little bit lower, we can see why it wants to do that.
 It thinks that in every scenario below it, going all in is the best decision.
 ![5k](100_4021.png)
 # 5000th Epoch
+## After hours of learning, it has changed it's strategies.
+If we look at the first line again, it now wants to go with a lower bet, but isn't opposed to a higher bet.
+We can also see that on the second line, the player with the winning classification of 2 is going to fold 57% of the time, and never raise.
+This is much better than going all in.
+We can also see below, if it goes any further, 4 is prepared to go all in, and 2 is prepared to fold.
+This is a lot better.

+## Although this example is pretty surface level, while testing the bot against some friends, I noticed some pretty cool things.
+First of all, it was very good at applying pressure, and knowing when to fold.
+And second of all, it was very good at bluffing.